RED WING ACADEMY STAFF

 Eric Hochstetler grew up playing mainly classical music in school and church, then discovered bluegrass while at Goshen College.
 Since then, he spends most of his free time figuring out how to play all kinds of music, and getting others interested in it as well.
 He maintains an active private studio teaching mainly piano and guitar, as well as class keyboard to highschoolers at Emerson Waldorf—alongside Steel Wheel Derek Kratzer.
 He also loves jamming with his professional musician neighbors—who you can catch at Redwing Roots this year!
 Eric lives in Durham, North Carolina with his wife, three kids, and dog Charlie.

 Adam Carter | Instructor

 Hailing from Bellefontaine, Ohio, Adam sings, plucks and strums a variety of instruments including Guitar/Banjo/Fiddle as well as dabbling in anything else he can get his hands on such as baritone uke, tenor guitar, harmonium, pump organ.
 He has played with several old-timey and/or celtic-ish groups over the years such as Goldmine Pickers, Soltre, The Murphy Bedheads and The Goat’s Beards.
 “My favorite part of music is experiencing the sounds.”

 John Hostetter | Instructor

 Maggie Hagy | Instructor

 Maggie Hagy is a Virginia native with singing in her roots.
-She grew up writing songs and collaborating with musicians since she was in middle school and her love of music led her to receive a Bachelor of Music Education in Voice from James Madison University.
+She grew up writing songs and collaborating with musicians and her love of music led her to receive a Bachelor of Music Education in Voice from James Madison University.
 During college, she was in a touring female duo, Maggie & Jordan where she was actively writing and performing across the state.
-After college, Maggie continued to sing with professional choirs such as the VOCE singers in Northern VA and the Valley 7 in Harrisonburg, VA as well as begin her teaching career in the public schools.
+After college, Maggie started teaching and continued to sing with professional choirs such as the VOCE singers and the Valley 7.